andrasq/node-qrpc/Readme.md

 Qrpc can field bursts of calls at over 120k calls per second (not including the time to build the call and append it to the send queue).
 Full end-to-end throughput measured at the client is around 60k calls / second.
-Timings on an 32-bit AMD 3.6 GHz Phenom II x4 running Linux 3.16.0-amd64.
+Timings on a 32-bit AMD 3.6 GHz Phenom II x4 running Linux 3.16.0-amd64.
 (Yes, 32-bit system with a 64-bit os.)